-8. Notwithstanding the provisions of any Jurisdiction to other written law to the contrary, the High try an Court holden in any judicial zone shall have jurisdiction to try an indictment for bribery in respect of an offence under section 23A of this offence under Act.
+Jurisdiction to try an in respect of an offence under section 23A.
+[6, 9 of 1980] 8.
+(Section 7 is repealed by Act No. 20 of 1994.)
+Notwithstanding the provisions of any other written law to the contrary the high Court holden in any judicial zone shall have jurisdiction to try an indictment for bribery in respect of an offence under section 23A of this Act.